sampaat/hot_hand_cold_head/README.md

 This script set reproduces the results presented in (**1**)

-To run the scripts use R version 4.0.0 (2020-04-24) and the package versions as specified with groundhog.
+To run the scripts use R version 4.0.0 (2020-04-24) and the package versions as specified using groundhog.

 ## Producing the gambling dataset